anyscale/madewithml.github.io/docs/courses/mlops/infrastructure.md

 - **Cons**: size limits on function storage, payload, etc. based on provider and usually no accelerators (GPU, TPU, etc.)

 !!! note
-    Be sure to explore the [CI/CD workflows](cicd.md#deployment){:target="_blank"} that accompany many of these deployment options so you can have a continuous training, validation and serving process.
+    Be sure to explore the [CI/CD workflows](cicd.md#serving){:target="_blank"} that accompany many of these deployment and serving options so you can have a continuous training, validation and serving process.

 ## Application